 Raymond E. Bourey, MD.
-Interim Division Chief of Endocrinology, Diabetes and Metabolism and Medical Director of the Regional Center for Sleep Medicine.
+Assistant Professor and Medical Director of the Regional Center for Sleep Medicine.

 Dr. Bourey came to research early with 2 undergraduate NSF fellowships in immunology and physical biochemistry and a year at Sloan-Kettering Institute.
 He received his M.D. degree in 1982 from Southern Illinois University, interned at Brown University, and undertook residency training at Southern Illinois University.
 He completed NIH-sponsored fellowships in Applied Physiology and Metabolism at Washington University School of Medicine, where he subsequently served as Instructor and Assistant Professor of Medicine until he moved to Toledo in 1994.

 Recognized for early contributions to understanding of exercise, muscle glucose metabolism and aging, Dr. Bourey currently focuses on research of neuroendocrine control of appetite, sleep, and metabolism.
 Dr. Bourey identified a connection between poor sleep and high morning blood sugars in diabetic patients.
 He subsequently undertook additional training and study in sleep medicine, which he felt, as an endocrinologist and exercise physiologist, represented a "back door” to study metabolic control by brain and central nervous system.